Tommy Prince: Provincial State Funeral

 He died in 1977 at Winnipeg's Deer Lodge Centre, a health care facility specializing in geriatric care and treatment of veterans, and was interred in Brookside Cemetery, Winnipeg.
 Despite the reduced circumstances of his later years, he had retained his fame and he was given a provincial state funeral, a notable event with significant official representatives and more than 500 people in attendance.
 At his state funeral service, a delegation from the Princess Patricia's Brigade served as his pallbearers.
 A group of men from the Saulteaux nation sang the "Death of a Warrior" song while his body was lowered into the grave.
-The PPCLI officer in charge of the military funeral service presented Prince's daughter Beverley Prince with the folded flag which had been draped over Tommy Prince's coffin.
-Official representatives included the Lieutenant-Governor of Manitoba on behalf of The Crown, senior officers of the Canadian Army, and the Consuls of France, of Italy and of the United States representing the respect for Prince of those nations.
+The PPCLI officer in charge of the military funeral service presented Prince's daughter Beverley Prince with the folded flag which had been draped over Prince's coffin.
+Official representatives included the Lieutenant-Governor of Manitoba, Francis Laurence Jobin, on behalf of The Crown, senior officers of the Canadian Army, and the Consuls of France, of Italy and of the United States representing the respect for Prince of those nations.
 Prince's daughters Beryl and Beverley Prince were astonished at the impressive public response at the funeral of a man who had subsisted on menial jobs during his later years and they wondered where public officials had been during Prince's years of struggle with war wounds and unemployment.
 Prince had never discussed his war record with his daughters, and they were unaware of his status as a public hero before the funeral.